andrewt0301/hse-acos-course/docs/part1ca/13_MultiIssue/lecture.md

    Use the loop-unrolling technique (two or more loop iterations merged).
 How many cycles are used now?

-1. Write an optimized version of the [PlusMinus](../Tasks/homeworks.md#plusminus) program, which solves the issue incorrect branch prediction with loop unrolling ("even" and "odd" operations must be done at the same loop iteration).
+1. Write an optimized version of the [PlusMinus](../Tasks/homeworks.md#plusminus) program, which solves the issue of incorrect branch prediction with loop unrolling ("even" and "odd" operations must be done at the same loop iteration).

 ## Homework